 Door Handle, Goddess Diana (c.1907), Ardkinglas, Photo: © Charlotte Lorimer

-It is unsurprising that Robert told his son “You will find something to collect in Burma” when Christopher set off to work for Steel Brothers & Co. in Rangoon.
+It is unsurprising that Robert told his son Christopher: “You will find something to collect in Burma.”
+He was right - throughout the twenty years Christopher spent in Burma, now Mynamar, working for Steel Brothers & Co., he collected Burmese animal-shaped weights.
 On 2nd March 1942, a Japanese attack immanent, Christopher wrote “I have left my collection of Burmese weights with San Myint with instructions to bury them if necessary, or put them down his well.
 As my collection is I believe the best in Burma I hope it will be safe.”
-Buried treasure, the collection of seventy-six weights was saved and travelled to Scotland.
-It was donated to Durham Oriental Museum “as a tribute to Burma and Burmese Art.”
+Buried treasure, the collection of seventy-six weights was saved.
+When Christopher returned to Scotland, the weights came with him, later donated to Durham Oriental Museum “as a tribute to Burma and Burmese Art.”

 Royal Burmese Animal Shaped Weights (16th-18th century), Collected by Christopher Lorimer, Durham Oriental Museum, Photo: © Charlotte Lorimer